Logo Design Love

 You know, every time I saw the Disney logo when I was little (I’ve always lived within 20 minutes of Disneyland and grew up memorizing lines and singing the songs from The Little Mermaid, Lion King and all those 80s-90s Disney movies) I always thought the D was a backward G. I could never figure out why Disney had a G for the logo.
 I know better now, but that’s still initially what I see every time I look at it.

-Yep, definitely in agreement over Coca Cola.
-The Ford logo, even though I’m not a great fan, is so recognisable, that I think any change would be detrimental to the brand.
-I know a lot of people love it, just not me.
+Hi Lauren, definitely in agreement on Coca Cola.
+The Ford logo, even though I’m not a great fan, is so recognisable that I think any change would be detrimental to the brand.

-Thanks for your story in the Disney logo.
-I’m looking forward to your podcast singing those old movie songs!
+Thanks for the Disney story.
+I’m looking forward to your podcast singing those old movie songs.

 Not sure why but whenever a hand drawn brand name that is actually a person’s name, Paul Smith in particular, I think it should really be that person’s signature or at least of that person’s hand.
 It adds a nice level of personality and comfort in the name.
 I kinda feel a bit cheated that it isn’t actually by Mr. Smith’s own hand, or even a stylised version at least.